CityOfPhiladelphia/standards-docs/site-content/use/technical-details/upgrading.md

 ### Remove old references

 1. Remove all references to patterns CSS and JavaScript.
-2. Remove references to FontAwesome and Ionicons.
+2. Remove `<link>` tag references to FontAwesome and Ionicons.
+FontAwesome is now included as a dependency and Ionicons is no longer used.
 3. Remove references to Foundation JavaScript.

 Depending on the complexity of the project, it may make sense for you to temporarily comment out your project's exiting JavaScript and Stylesheets.